aiven/terraform-provider-aiven/docs/resources/kafka.md

 ### Optional

+- `additional_disk_space` (String) Additional disk space.
+Possible values depend on the service type, the cloud provider and the project.
+Therefore, reducing will result in the service rebalancing.
 - `cloud_name` (String) Defines where the cloud provider and region where the service is hosted in.
 This can be changed freely after service is created.
 Changing the value will trigger a potentially lengthy migration process for the service.
 Format is cloud provider name (`aws`, `azure`, `do` `google`, `upcloud`, etc.), dash, and the cloud provider specific region name.
 These are documented on each Cloud provider's own support articles, like [here for Google](https://cloud.google.com/compute/docs/regions-zones/) and [here for AWS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html).
 - `default_acl` (Boolean) Create default wildcard Kafka ACL
-- `disk_space` (String) The disk space of the service, possible values depend on the service type, the cloud provider and the project.
-Reducing will result in the service rebalancing.
+- `disk_space` (String) Service disk space.
+Possible values depend on the service type, the cloud provider and the project.
+Therefore, reducing will result in the service rebalancing.
 - `kafka` (Block List, Max: 1) Kafka server provided values (see [below for nested schema](#nestedblock--kafka))
 - `kafka_user_config` (Block List, Max: 1) Kafka user configurable settings (see [below for nested schema](#nestedblock--kafka_user_config))
 - `karapace` (Boolean) Switch the service to use Karapace for schema registry and REST proxy